 Pulau Ketam is also known as crab Island is situated off the coast of Klang Port.
 It is a small Chinese fishing village founded around 1880.
 The boat ride to and from the island takes up to about 1 hour.
 There is no road or car on Pulau Ketam.
 To get around you can walk or use a bike on the narrow concrete or wooden boardwalk.

-Takes around 2 hours walking to cover the entire fishing village.
+Takes around 2 hours of walking to cover the entire fishing village.
 The main street of Pulau Ketam is always busy with visitors who want to eat seafood dishes in many restaurants available alongside the road.

 Visit Bukit Malawati

 Bukit Malawati or Malawati hill is a historical site in Selangor which shows some of Selangor’s fascinating history.
 On the hill stands a lighthouse, that was built by the English and is still operating today.

 There once was a fortress of Malawati and the palace is located right behind the museum.
 However, today only the wall of the fortress and one stone structure of the palace is what remain.
 There is a Royal Cemetery on the hill as well.

 Also, you can see monkeys.
 There are stalls selling food for the monkeys not really for humans!
 The monkeys are a little cheeky but friendly.

 See Chilling Waterfall

 The official name is Sungai Chilling fish sanctuary.
-However, people also call this beautiful waterfall with different names such as Chilling Falls, Sungai Chilling waterfall, and so on.
+However, people also call this beautiful waterfall different names such as Chilling Falls, Sungai Chilling waterfall, and so on.

-Getting to the waterfall involves a 1 to 2 hours trek and cross 5 river crossings.
+Getting to the waterfall involves a 1 to 2 hours trek and crossing 5 river crossings.
 The main fall is decent and you can go for a dip there.
 Two upper-tier cascades are out of bounds.

 Note that access to the Chilling waterfall was closed for a few months and is open only at the weekends.
 Check if it is open before going.

 Visit Mah Meri Cultural Village

 The Mah Meri tribe is one of 18 indigenous communities in Malaysia.
 This particular tribe is sometimes called the masked man of Malaysia.
 Mah Meri people are highly skillful in creating beautiful masks.